jamesh21/weather-api/README.md

 ## Credits
-This project idea is part of [roadmap.sh](https://roadmap.sh/backend/projects) backend roadmap
+This project idea is from [roadmap.sh](https://roadmap.sh/projects/weather-api-wrapper-service)